bet4a/d3wiki/Selections.md

 <a href="Selections#d3_select">#</a> d3.<b>select</b>(<i>node</i>)

 Selects the specified node.
 This is useful if you already have a reference to a node, such as `d3.select(this)` within an event listener, or a global such as `document.body`.
+This function does not traverse the DOM.

 <a name="d3_selectAll" href="Selections#d3_selectAll">#</a> d3.<b>selectAll</b>(<i>selector</i>)